tyoung3/sw/README.md

 data type is determined by the sending component.
 A type mis-match will be reported by incompatible receiving components.
-Components can be coded to handle any type(including user-defined types); a few components (Print1, for instance) can process strings and integers; or just a single type; on each receiving port.
+Components can be coded to handle any type(including user-defined types and structures); some components (Print1, for instance) can process strings and integers; some just a single type; on each receiving port.

 Sw versions are backward compatible within the same major version(currently v0).